zainadil/CryptoBox/README.md

 ```

 ###Notes
+This program makes use of the Base64 library added in Java 1.8 and hence requires Java 8.

 Make sure you run the program from a directory above or other than the directory that contains the class files

 Here's why : http://docs.oracle.com/javase/tutorial/uiswing/start/compile.html